Skip to main content

 Employment Insurance

 Lithuania’s employment insurance system offers financial assistance to individuals experiencing income loss due to various circumstances such as illness, disability, and parental leave.
-For the initial two days of illness, employers are responsible for compensating employees with a minimum of 62.06% of their wages.
-From the third day onward, this percentage is provided by the National Social Insurance Fund.
+For the initial two days of illness, employers are responsible for compensating employees at the rate required by law.
+From the third day onward, sickness benefits are generally paid through the social insurance system.
 Additionally, disability allowances are available for those who cannot work due to prolonged incapacitation, calculated based on the individual’s insured income.

 In terms of parental benefits, maternity leave ensures financial support for new mothers during their time off work, with compensation typically based on their earnings prior to leave.
 Furthermore, the pension system in Lithuania is designed to provide long-term financial security for employees upon retirement, contributing to their overall economic stability.